hadi-khamsi/Password-Breach-Monitor/README.md

 For more information about the Pwned Passwords API and its usage terms, visit https://haveibeenpwned.com/API/v3#PwnedPasswords.

-Thank you for using the Password Breach Checker!
+Thank you for using my Password Breach Checker!